 Even though cats do not have as great of a sense of smell as their canine counterparts, their sense of smell is still far better than the one we humans have.
 Some researchers even estimate that a cat’s sense of smell is about 14 times stronger than ours is, all thanks to the 200 million scent receptors that they have.

 While some smells can attract cats, such as catnip or mice, others can be quite upsetting and even harmful.
+In fact there are certain smells that cats really hate.
 However, both are evolutionary examples of how those hypersensitive noses have helped cats to survive.

 When consulted, Dr Marci Koski, certified in cat training and behaviour based in Vancouver, Washington, she had this to say: “Cats use their sense of smell to help them feel more secure in their environment, detect potential predators or danger, find food, locate mates, and distinguish familiar from unfamiliar cats,”